 The FSH surge that occurs in the first two weeks of the menstrual cycle causes the ovarian follicles to grow and migrate to the surface of the ovary.
 At the same time, follicle growth causes the ovary to increase the production of estradiol.

 Estradiol is a sex hormone responsible for the proliferation of the uterine lining.
 When endometrial cells proliferate, blood vessels and uterine glands develop.

-When the second week starts, the concentration of FSH hormone levels off due to the effects of estradiol, which causes follicle recruitment to happen: just one out of all the ovarian follicles is able to interact with FSH and continue its development.
-The remaining follicles will degenerate, and so the eggs they contained.
+When the second week starts, the concentration of FSH hormones stablizes due to the inhibitory effects of estradiol.
+This causes follicle recruitment to happen: just one out of all the ovarian follicles is able to interact with FSH and continue its development.
+The remaining follicles will degenerate, and the eggs they contained are lost.

-Those follicles that have been able to survive continue growing until they become preovulatory follicles or Graaf follicles.
+The follicle that has been able to survive continues growing until it becomes a preovulatory follicle or Graaf follicles.

 The LH surge causes the Graaf follicle to burst and release the egg that it contained, which travels to the Fallopian tube.
 This is the process that we all know as ovulation.